frlender/Jandas/README.md

 // for...of iteration
 for(const {col,key,i} of df.itercols()){}
 ```
 It implements `.groupby()` to group a DataFrame by values in rows or columns designated by input labels.
 The method return a `GroupByThen` object that contains information about the groups.
-It can be iterated in two ways using either the `for...of` expression or the `then` method.
+It can be iterated using either the `for...of` expression or the `then` method.
+Common statistics methods like `.mean()` and `.sum()` were implemented for the `GroupByThen` class for computation within each group.
 ```TypeScript
 let df = new DataFrame([[3,2,3],
                         [3,8,9],